petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 ```
 `dataset` now contains batches of 64 word sequence each, each sequence is filled in the previous step with 10 words.

+# The model
+Our RNN is composed from 3 layers:

+1)